 Temperature and Humidity

 Red bird of paradise shrubs can tolerate high summer temperatures and they do well in both humid and dry climates.
 When temperatures dip below 32 degrees Fahrenheit, the shrub will begin to lose its leaves and go dormant until it warms up in the springtime.
+In the northern part of its range (zone 9), the shrub may die back to the ground in winter but will return the following spring.

 While it's not required, most red bird of paradise plants will respond well to a 20-20-20 fertilizer, especially in the early growing stages.
 Additional applications may be beneficial, but they're not necessary.